Malindsve/HandelsAkademinBackend/cSharp/Inlämning/PragueParking/PragueParking1.0/README.md

 ### Plan
-Menu for parking (Switch/if statements)
+- Menu with switch-statements
+    - Make sure it handles other not listed numbers, NaN - "enter"
+- Array with 100 empty elements
+- Function to add vehicle with registration number (max 10char)
+    - change to .lower
+- Function to add 1 car or 2 mc (in one place)
+- Function to remove vehicle with registration number
-- Recieve vehicle, input with registration number
+- Function to move vehicle with registration number
-    - Choose parking
-- Move vehicles (index)
-- Search vehicle (index)
+- Search for vehicle with index (add one to make sure parkingspots are numbered 1-100)
-    - Check if it's avaliable
+- Map of garage to show where vehicles are parked (10x10 grid)
-- Easy to use
+- Exit program and clear array for next use
-- Handle vehicles that hasn't been claimed.

-### Resources